This feature is available as an add-on for Business & Enterprise customers under a plan with monthly active contacts.

 Livestorm Tip 👉 To improve the stream stability and avoid buffering in the viewer playback, we recommend you set up the keyframe interval at 2 seconds in Settings > Output > Output Mode > Advanced > Streaming.

-You can customize the OBS settings for better RTMP streaming in Settings > Output > Output Mode > Advanced and Video > Common FPS Values.
+You can customize the OBS settings for better RTMP input in Settings > Output > Output Mode > Advanced and Video > Common FPS Values.

 Here are 2 examples of configurations you might want to use :